wessenstam/gts21/dbs/5patch_sql/patch_sql.rst

 Updating a Software Profile Version
 +++++++++++++++++++++++++++++++++++

-After profile creation is successful, you must publish the profile to make the profile version visible for updates.
+After profile creation is successful, you must publish the profile to make the profile version visible.
 Perform the following procedure to update a software profile version.

 #.
 Within Era, select **Profiles** from the drop-down menu.

 #.
-On the left-hand side, select **Software**, and then click on the *Initials*\ _MSSQL_2016 software profile.
+On the left-hand side, select **Software**, and then click on the *Initials*\ -MSSQL_2019 software profile.

 #.
-Select the *Initials*\ _SQL2016_SP1_CU15 profile version, and click **Update**.
+Select the *Initials*\ -SQL2019_CU4 profile version, and click **Update**.
 The *Update Software Profile Version* window appears.

 #.
 In the *General* step, click on **Published**, and then click the check box for *By publishing this version of the software profile, I understand that Era will recommend that all databases using an earlier versions of this software profile should update to this new version.
 The recommendation will appear on the Database Server VM home page*.

    .. figure:: images/3.png

-   You are selecting this option to make the profile version visible for updates.
+   You are selecting this option to make the profile version visible.
 If you have selected this option, Era provides a recommendation on the database server VM homepage that all database server VMs using an earlier version of this software profile should update to this new version.

 #.
 Click **Next > Update**.